 There are defenses available to you; domestic violence and accompanying charges do not have to mean the end of life as you know it.
 It is important that you seek legal advice, and do not try to defend yourself against such charges.

 If you have been arrested for domestic violence, you need the immediate assistance of an experienced Pittsburgh domestic violence criminal defense attorney to help you.
 The Logue Criminal Defense team has defended many domestic violence cases, often getting charges reduced.
 Logue Law Group serves the Pittsburgh, PA area, West Virginia, and Ohio.
-Call us today for an initial consultation, free of charge: (412) 612-2210 or (412) 612-2210.
+Call us today for an initial consultation, free of charge: 844.PITT.DUI or 844.PITT.DUI.
 Or, you may contact us online.

 For more information on Domestic Violence definitions, see the Pennsylvania Code, Title 18, section 6102.